 The company’s initial share offering raised hundreds of thousands of pounds from the local community and the first ground was broken in Quernmore in March 2012.
 Within months B4RN’s affordable, community focused model won it the ISPA’s ‘Internet Hero’ award.
 By 2015 we had 1000 properties connected and received royal recognition with a visit from HRH The Prince of Wales.
 We are regularly used as a leading exemplar, by national TV and press, of what is possible both in terms of gigabit fibre and an empowered rural community.

-- B4RN is active in over 41 parishes in Lancashire, N Yorks and Cumbria
+- B4RN has over 800km of core network in Lancashire, N Yorks and Cumbria

-- B4RN is an equal opportunities employer with 6 full and 2 part time staff
+- B4RN is an equal opportunities employer with 10 staff and hundreds of volunteers

 - uptake of B4RN averages about 65% of all properties in the communities we’ve completed

-- communities have trusted us with over £1.25m of share investment
+- local communities have trusted us with £1.5m of share investment and £1m in loans

 Barry Forde’s background as an industry leading UK specialist in networking, particularly wide area fibre networks, means B4RN is professionally designed to world class standards; fast, resilient, expandable and futureproof.
 Chris Conder and Lindsey Annison as founding members of the team brought experience from other local community wireless mesh and fibre networks.
 Monica Lee brought management skills, and so B4RN was born.
 In 2015 both Barry and Chris were included on the Queen’s Honours list and awarded MBEs.
 We have been joined by several other dedicated team members with a diverse range of skills who comprise the B4RN team.
 Read more about their background on the Key People page.